Departure Dates for 2025 and 2026

 Incredibly Awesome

-We went for an Everest base camp short trek in December, right at the end of the season.
+We went for a short Everest base camp trek in December, right at the end of the season.
 We had booked our trip through Above The Himalayas.

 Since this was our first serious trek, we were pretty apprehensive.
 We could not have had a better experience as everything was almost perfect.
 Mr. Puru is accommodating with the flight and necessary bookings.
 He ensured we were comfortable in our hotels and even offered to pick the tabs for all meals that extra day.